Nick-m96/nm-swift/README.md

   * `script/bootstrap`: Bootstraps the project for the first time.
   * `script/test`: Runs the project's tests
   * `script/update`: Updates the project's dependencies.

-# Guidelines

-Please before adding any code read the [pull request template](./pull_request_template.md) on how to submit a pull request with the proper format to be able to be merged upstream and also the [coding guidelines](https://github.com/Wolox/ios-style-guide) that must be followed.